BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Plato.md

 - Wisdom is not an only Instrumental Good, but it is not Happiness
 - Virtue is to be chosen for its own sake
 - Virtue is not the only good.
+- People may make mistajes because of non-ratiinal psrts of the soul
+-